farhan92cr/farhan/README.md

 API: ---> concept called API okay so using API you can programmatically talk to any applications so whether it is
-GitHub whether it is Google .
+GitHub whether it is Google. using https or curl